Brayden Schenn

-Brayden Michael Schenn (/ʃɛn/ SHEN; born August 22, 1991) is a Canadian professional ice hockey centre and captain of the St. Louis Blues of the National Hockey League (NHL).
-He was selected by the Los Angeles Kings fifth overall in the 2009 NHL Entry Draft.
-He also played for the Philadelphia Flyers from 2011 to 2017 before being traded to St. Louis in 2017.
+Brayden Michael Schenn (/ʃɛn/ SHEN; born August 22, 1991) is a Canadian professional ice hockey player who is a centre for the New York Islanders of the National Hockey League (NHL) and the former captain of the St. Louis Blues.
+He was selected by the Los Angeles Kings fifth overall in the 2009 NHL entry draft.
+He also played for the Philadelphia Flyers from 2011 to 2017 before being traded to the Blues in 2017.

-Schenn has represented Canada internationally at several tournaments, and won two silver medals at the 2010 and 2011 World Junior Ice Hockey Championships.
+Schenn has represented Canada internationally at several tournaments, and won two silver medals at the 2010 and 2011 World Junior Championships.
 At the 2011 tournament, Schenn tied Canada's record for points in a single tournament, and was selected to the Tournament's All-Star Team and named Top Forward and Most Valuable Player.
 Schenn won the Stanley Cup as a member of the Blues in 2019.

 Playing career

 Minor

 Schenn played minor hockey in his hometown of Saskatoon, Saskatchewan.
 He played AAA midget hockey for the Saskatoon Contacts.
 During the 2006–07 season, his teammates included Jared Cowen and Carter Ashton.
-In the 2006 WHL Bantam Draft, Schenn was selected in the first round, ninth overall, by the Brandon Wheat Kings.
+In the 2006 WHL bantam draft, Schenn was selected in the first round, ninth overall, by the Brandon Wheat Kings.
 His teammates Cowen and Ashton were selected first and eighth overall, respectively.
 In his last season of midget hockey, he scored 70 points in 41 games.